7mind/izumi/doc/microsite/src/main/tut/distage/distage-framework-docker.md

 Use
 @scaladoc[`modifyConfig`](izumi.distage.docker.DockerContainer$$DockerProviderExtensions#modifyConfig)
 to modify the configuration of a container.
-The modifier is instantiated to a `ProviderMagnet`, which will summon any additional dependencies.
+The modifier is instantiated to a `Functoid`, which will summon any additional dependencies.

 For example, to change the user of the PostgreSQL container: